YongoDavid/Demo-2024-Feb/README.md

 another 8hour daily dose.

 7-feb
-learning about view engines , whidh allow me use javasctipt in html , i would say it is a bit better than html. it is helpful but i dont think it is required all the time , i might use it to build a full project soon without html and see how it goes the engine view i have use so far is (ejs) there are three others like pug , handlebers etc. also leant parcials
+learning about view engines , which allow me use javasctipt in html , i would say it is a bit better than html. it is helpful but i dont think it is required all the time , i might use it to build a full project soon without html and see how it goes the engine view i have use so far is (ejs) there are three others like pug , handlebers etc. also learnt partials

+8-feb